 TRADITIONS OF THE DISTRICT

-- The Channel Islands is one of the eight districts within the Winchester and Portsmouth Diocesan Guild of Church Bell Ringers.
+- The Channel Islands is one of the nine districts within the Salisbury Diocesan Guild of Ringers.
 The first meeting of the Channel Islands District was September 1981, when they joined the Winchester and Portsmouth Diocesan Guild of Church Bell Ringers.
 Prior to this, the Channel Island towers were loosely affiliated to the Christchurch and Southampton District of the Guild.

 - Any tower or structure located in the Bailiwicks of Jersey and Guernsey is within the territory of the District and any resident ringers are eligible to be members of the Guild.

 - The District Executive Committee will comprise a Chairman, Secretary, Treasurer and Ringing Master, all of whom must be full members of the Guild

 - Each of the islands (Jersey, Guernsey and Alderney) must be represented among the four officers on the District Executive Committee.
 Other members may be co-opted onto the Committee at any time.

 - Guidelines outlining the main responsibilities of the District Officers are attached to this document as Appendix 1.

 - Committee Members will be elected at the District Annual General Meeting and the normal term of office will be for three years.
 This tenure of office is, however, flexible and merely serves as a guideline.